RichardBradley/liquibase.github.com/_posts/2008-01-29-liquibase-core-150-released.md

 ---
 layout: default
 subnav: subnav_blog.md
-title: Liquibase Core 1.5.0 Released
+title: Liquibase 1.5.0 Released
 ---
+# Liquibase Core 1.5.0 Released

-Liquibase Core 1.5.0 is now available for download from <a href="http://www.liquibase.org/download">http://www.liquibase.org/download</a>
+Liquibase Core 1.5.0 is now available for download from <a href="https://download.liquibase.org/download-community/">https://download.liquibase.org/download-community/</a>

 1.5.0 includes a major refactoring which should not affect most users except for the following items:

 #### BREAKING CHANGES

 - *Servlet Migrator:* The web.xml parameter names have changed.
-See <a href="http://www.liquibase.org/manual/servlet_listener">http://www.liquibase.org/manual/servlet_listener</a> for more information.
+See <a href="https://www.liquibase.org/documentation/servlet_listener.html">https://www.liquibase.org/documentation/servlet_listener.html</a> for more information.

 - If you used the "database.migrator.should.run", it is must now be changed to "liquibase.should.run"